iapoorv01/iapoorv01/README.md

 ## 🏆 Hackathon Achievements

-- **Gear Up Season 3** (Smart India Hackathon Internal Selection)
+- **Smart India Hackathon 2024 Winner**
-   🏅 My team and I developed **Autoflow Well Cap** for artesian wells, an innovative solution to a real-world problem, and earned a **nomination** for the Smart India Hackathon.
+   🏅 My team and I developed **Autoflow Well Cap** for artesian wells, an innovative solution to a real-world problem, and successfully **clinched the trophy** as the winner of the Smart India Hackathon 2024.

 ---